Meet Tanzania’s Tribes

 The tribes and cultures of Tanzania are every bit as fascinating as the wildlife and breathtaking landscapes that the country is popularly known for.
 What’s even more interesting is that Tanzania is home to more than 120 tribes, all with their distinct traditions and customs.
 Naturally, the best way to learn about these new cultures and gain a deeper appreciation for its diversity is to include a visit to these tribes in your itinerary.
 And while we cannot touch on all the tribes in Tanzania, here are a few you should consider getting to know on your Tanzania safari tour:

-The MAASAI
+THE MAASAI

 An indigenous ethnic group of semi-nomadic people, the Maasai Tribe settled in northern Tanzania and Kenya, and due to their distinct traditions, regalia and culture, and the proximity of their residence to many East African national parks, the Maasai are among the most well-known tribes in the world.
 With a population of over 800,000, the Maasai, according to oral tradition, originated north of Lake Turkana (north-west Kenya) and arrived in central Tanzania and northern Kenya during the 17th and 18th centuries.
 Their language, Maa, was derived from Nilo-Saharan, related to Dinka and Nuer, but many also speak the official languages of Tanzania and Kenya (Swahili and English).
 The Maasai society is patriarchal and their traditional lifestyle concentrates mainly on their cattle which makes up the primary source of food.
 Like with several other African ethnic groups, a man’s wealth is measured by the amount of children and cattle he has.